 Pinterest Hidden Image

-With a rich fudgy chocolate filling that's loaded with cookie pieces, this vegan lazy cake can be made in under 20 minutes of hands-on time.
+With a rich fudgy chocolate filling loaded with cookie pieces, this cake can be made in under 20 minutes of hands-on time.

-Keep it simple by making the easy chocolate biscuit cake on its own.
+This delicious chocolate biscuit cake is ridiculously easy to make if you go for the cake on its own.
 Or add some wow factor with a chocolate glaze and spider web design, perfect for Halloween!

 lazy cake with spider web design on the top.Pin